pnp/powershell/documentation/Set-PnPTenant.md

 ### -IsCollabMeetingNotesFluidEnabled

-Gets or sets a value to specify whether CollabMeetingNotes Fluid Framework is enabled If IsFluidEnabled disabled, IsCollabMeetingNotesFluidEnabled will be disabled automatically If IsFluidEnabled enabled, IsCollabMeetingNotesFluidEnabled will be enabled automatically IsCollabMeetingNotesFluidEnabled can be enabled only when IsFluidEnabled is already enabled
+Gets or sets a value to specify whether CollabMeetingNotes Fluid Framework is enabled.
+If IsFluidEnabled disabled, IsCollabMeetingNotesFluidEnabled will be disabled automatically.
+If IsFluidEnabled enabled, IsCollabMeetingNotesFluidEnabled will be enabled automatically.
+IsCollabMeetingNotesFluidEnabled can be enabled only when IsFluidEnabled is already enabled.

 ```yaml
 Type: Boolean